davidSimek/debug_alloc/README.md

 ## Configuration

 The Debug Allocator Library can be configured by defining the `DEBUG_ALLOC` macro.
 When this macro is defined, library will work the way you expect it.
-If it is not defined, library acts as wrapper around `malloc`, `calloc`, `realloc` and `free`, that does nothing special, but callinc coresponding fucntion.
+If it is not defined, library acts as wrapper around `malloc`, `calloc`, `realloc` and `free`, that does nothing special, but calling coresponding fucntion.
 You can define this macro globally in your project or using compiler flags:

 ```bash
 gcc -DDEBUG_ALLOC -o my_program my_program.c debug_alloc.c